 If you’ve ever watched chef Michael Smith you’ll know his saying that cooking without a recipe takes the stress out of cooking.
 I feel the same way about crochet.

 Still feel nervous?
 Remember these 5 Tips to Get Started in Crochet Design:

-Step 1: Like I said, start small and easy.
+Tip 1: Like I said, start small and easy.

-Step 2: Take a pattern you’ve used before, one you’re comfortable with and change it.
+Tip 2: Take a pattern you’ve used before, one you’re comfortable with and change it.

-Step 3: When experimenting with an existing pattern, question why it was done a certain way.
+Tip 3: When experimenting with an existing pattern, question why it was done a certain way.
 For example, when using the sock pattern found on Red Heart I asked myself:

 -Why does the fabric have a slant?
 How can I avoid that?
 It’s not a bad thing, I just want to know why.